boggedbrush/PatchOpsIII/wiki/home.md

 # PatchOpsIII Wiki

 ## Overview
 PatchOpsIII is a Python-based application developed by [boggedbrush](https://github.com/boggedbrush/PatchOpsIII).
 The project is designed to streamline and optimize operations through a robust and versatile framework.
 The application features a tabbed interface (`Mods`, `Graphics`, & `Advanced`) with both dark and light mode support.
-The application is packaged using PyInstaller to support both Linux (coming soon) and Windows environments.
+The application is packaged using Nuitka to support both Linux and Windows environments.

 ![Program Screenshot](https://github.com/user-attachments/assets/a79e7273-4274-4a43-8d4d-e81a12cbd1ff)